connervieira/Predator/README.md

 ## Documentation

-Installation, set-up, and usage documentation can be found in the [DOCUMENTATION.md](DOCUMENTATION.md) file.
+Installation, set-up, and usage documentation can be found in the [DOCUMENTATION.md](DOCUMENTATION.md) file, which is included in the downloads linked above.

 ## Description

 Predator is a customizable camera platform focused primarily on license plate recognition in an automotive context.
-Predator is similar to a traditional dash-cam, but adds license plate recognition, object identification, motion detection, and many more features.
+Predator is similar to a traditional dash-cam, but adds license plate recognition, object identification, motion detection, and many additional features.
 It can detect license plates and recognize objects in both pre-recorded video and real-time video streams, or simply capture video like a typical dash-cam.
 Predator strives to be the ultimate dash-cam platform for both technical hobbyists and customers with unique needs.

 ## Modes